-The twice-monthly Lost Knowledge column explores the possible technology of the future in the forgotten ideas of the past (and those just slightly off to the side).
-Every other Wednesday, we look at retro-tech, “lost” technology, and the make-do, improvised “street tech” of village artisans and tradespeople from around the globe.
-“Lost Knowledge” was also the theme of MAKE, Volume 17
+Lost Knowledge explores the possible technology of the future in the forgotten (or marginalized) ideas of the past.
+We look at retro-tech, “lost” technology, and the make-do, improvised “street tech” of village artisans and tradespeople from around the globe.
+“Lost Knowledge” was also the theme of Make: Volume 17

 This week, we look at the largely-lost Medieval art of timbrel vaulting structures and the related, more modern (late 19th century) system of interlocking terracotta tiles which create what are known as Guastavino domes, after their inventor, Rafael Guastavino.